astralfrontier/peppermile.org/src/grand-adventure.md

 This is enough to overcome the Sloth.

 There are two stars in play, one on Attack and one on Backstab.
-The players each receive one die back.
+The players recover one die each.
-Tana assigns hers back to her Resolve Pool, while Basler takes one back for his Stealth Pool.
+Tana puts hers in her Resolve Pool, while Basler puts his into his Stealth Pool.

 Challenges lose endurance per Action, not per character.
 Thus, the Sloth would have lost one square, not two.